piman51277/khanCracker/README.md

 A tool to get answers to Khan Academy questions.
 Fork of @adubov1 's [khanacademybot](https://github.com/adubov1/khanacademy_bot)

+> This tool was created for purely educational purposes, in order to explore how much the original project could be improved.
+Do not use this project for any unauthroised purpose, or on a machine you do not own.
+I am not responsible for any consequences and/or losses incurred through using this tool.

 [Install Link](https://github.com/piman51277/khanCracker/raw/master/index.user.js)

 # How to Install